Azure-Samples/active-directory-b2c-node-sign-up-user-flow-arkose/README.md

 - Load the Arkose Labs script, which renders the Arkose Labs widget and performs client-side Arkose validation.
 - Hide the `extension_ArkoseSessionToken` input element and label, corresponding to the ArkoseSessionToken custom attribute, from the UI shown to the user.
 - When a user completes the Arkose challenge, Arkose Labs verifies the user's response and generates a token.
-When this happens, the callback `captchaCallback` in the custom JavaScript sets the value of **extension_ArkoseSessionToken** to the generated token value.
+When this happens, the callback `arkoseCallback` in the custom JavaScript sets the value of **extension_ArkoseSessionToken** to the generated token value.
 This value will be submitted to the API endpoint as described in the "Create and deploy your API" section.

 Read more about Arkose Labs client-side validation [here](https://arkoselabs.atlassian.net/wiki/spaces/DG/pages/214176229/Standard+Setup).